PotJoke/LizardWoman2-Hack/README.md

 # Description

-DLL file prepeared to be injeceted with something like process Hacker 2 into HumansAreNotThatAgainstLizardwomen2 Now it's unlocks every scene and enables StoryMode
+DLL file prepared to be injeceted with something like process Hacker 2 into HumansAreNotThatAgainstLizardwomen2 Now it's unlocks every scene and enables StoryMode

 # How is that works